edbecnel/RotoRouterPhaser/RotoRouter-Rules.md

 ## AI Players

-- **Targeting:** moves toward the last unreached corner and lingers near leverage joints to prepare for die rotations.
+- **Targeting:** moves toward the last unreached corner; avoids short loops.
+- **Rotation gating:** rolls the die to rotate <b>only after</b> probing for a legal token action; no pre-emptive rotations.
+- **Stall recovery:** at most one die rotation per stall cycle, then re-evaluate.
-- **Legality:** follows the same adjacency rule as human players; cannot place tiles that touch an opponent’s network without connecting.
+- **Legality:** same adjacency rules as humans; won’t place tiles that only touch opponents without connecting.
-- **Stall recovery:** when no progress occurs, cycles one card and performs a single die rotation before re-evaluating.
-- **Card economy:** saves RS/RE/RT/RC for endgame; Bottoms weak cards only when not forced.
+- **Card economy:** prefers to save RS/RE/RT/RC for endgame; Bottoms weak cards only when not forced.
 - **Save/Load:** AI memory and counters persist in snapshots.